JordanForeman/cf-find/README.md

 $ npm i -g cf-find
 ```

-Don't forget the `-g` parameter!
-This will install the `cf-find` command line interface _globally_.
-This way you can truly generate new keys on demand!

 ## Usage

 From wherever you want to run `cf-find`, simply open a console and run